ArtOfFugue66/Thesis-RHEL-DevOps/README.md

 # RHEL8.2-DISA-STIG-COMPLIANCE-WORKFLOW
-Files necessary for automating the creation of RHEL8.2 VMs and hardening them according to the guidelines of the profile (at the time of writing) [DRAFT] DISA STIG for Red Hat Enterprise Linux 8.x
+Files necessary for automating the creation of RHEL8.2 VMs and hardening them according to the guidelines of the profile named (at the time of writing) _[DRAFT] DISA STIG for Red Hat Enterprise Linux 8.x_
 ## Workflow
 ![Workflow diagram](/images/workflow-diagram.png)
 ## Virtual lab environment